 Disadvantages : It increases the risk of urinary tract infections, causes irritation such as burning or itching.
 May also cause an allergic reaction.

-Advantages : It does not affect future fertility for either the woman or the man.
-It is used only at the time of sexual intercourse and safe to use while breastfeeding
+Advantages : It does not affect future fertility for either partner.
+It is used only at the time of sexual intercourse and safe to use while breastfeeding.

 Disadvantages : ligation does not protect against STIs.
 There are possible surgery-related complications.

 Disadvantages : It has to be taken daily at almost exactly the same time, so that its efficacy depends on the user’s memory.
 An increase in the risk of breast cancer.
-Development of follicular ovarian cysts and regular menstruation cannot be expected.
+Side effects may also include ovarian follicular cysts and irregular menstruation.
 Does not protect you against STIs.